bagp1/GameOfPhones2/readme.txt

 Warning
 I can't seem to get the icon to not exclude and it's required to be in Build/Windows/ for the project to compile.
 I stuck it in the top level so move it before building.

+Branch master/A has normal settings
+Branch B has high force (and recenter?)
+Branch C has low force and normal recenter

+OLD
 TODO
 add time since polled variable to scale input in blueprint based off when it was last accessed add a practise dummy to hit.
 Most simple is a second ghost-real sword pair with an AI controlled ghost sword hovering nearby